 What Is Cache Busting?

+Cache busting is a technique used by web developers to force the browser to load the most recent version of a file, rather than a previously cached version.
 When a static file gets cached it can be stored for very long periods of time before it ends up expiring.
 This can be an annoyance in the event that you make an update to a site however, since the cached version of the file is stored in your visitors' browsers, they may be unable to see the changes made.
 This is due to the fact that a visitor's browser will locally store a cached copy of your static assets given that your website is configured to leverage browser caching.